CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 It SHOULD establish secure communication channels for the governing body and staff responsible for the cleanup.
 It SHOULD be ensured that the most secure communication channel is selected.

-### 3.3 Requirements for increased protection requirementsListed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+### 3.3 Requirements for increased protection requirements
+Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### DER.2.3.A9 hardware replacement of affected IT systems (CIA)

 In IT systems with high protection requirements SHOULD be considered to completely replace the hardware after an APT incident.
-Even if a suspicious behavior is observed after a cleanup of individual IT systems, eg. For example, inexplicable network traffic SHOULD the affected IT system be replaced.
+Even if a suspicious behavior is observed after a cleanup with individual IT systems, eg. For example, inexplicable network traffic SHOULD the affected IT system be replaced.

 #### DER.2.3.A10 Conversions to hinder a renewed attack by the same attacker (CI)

-To prevent the same attacker from performing another APT attack on the institution's IT systems, the internal structure of the network environment SHOULD be changed.
+To prevent the same attacker from performing another APT attack on the institution's IT systems, the internal structure of the network environment SHOULD be modified.
 In addition, mechanisms should be established to quickly detect a recurring attacker.

 4 Further Information
 ------------------------------